PAHO-ghe/result/index.md

 ```
 ![graph1](https://user-images.githubusercontent.com/81782228/125119701-53cbf300-e0a6-11eb-9e87-fc5af95ad40d.png)

-There are several indicators (CKD, Cervical cancer, Uterine cancer, Colon/rectum cancer, Breast cancer, with high correlation (>0.85*) to each others however, none of them shows significant strong correlation with COVID19 induced excess death as below table.
+There are several indicators (CKD, Cervical cancer, Uterine cancer, Colon/rectum cancer, Breast cancer, with high correlation (>0.85*) to each other however, none of them shows significant strong correlation with COVID19 induced excess death as in the below table.

 ```python
 corr_all=df.corr()